 So before you start imagining all of the ways your fire pit will enhance your outdoor space, here are some important things you better think about first.

-At the most basic level, a fire pit is a container where you can make an outdoor fire.
+At its simplest, a fire pit is a container where you can safely make an outdoor fire.
+But that basic definition doesn’t show how much variety there really is.

 Why Are Fire Pits So Popular in Idaho?